-3 Section 186C of the Fisheries Act defines "adverse effect," in relation to fishing, as restricting access for fishing or displacing fishing.
+&lt;sup>3 Section 186C of the Fisheries Act defines "adverse effect," in relation to fishing, as restricting access for fishing or displacing fishing.
 An "undue adverse effect" is not defined.
 However, the ordinary meaning of "undue" is an effect that is unjustified or unwarranted in the circumstances.
 For the purpose of my decision under section 186E, an undue adverse effect will mean the significance of the effect on restricting access for fishing, displacing fishing or increasing the cost of fishing is unjustified or unwarranted in the circumstances.

-- the extent to which the occupation of the coastal marine area authorised by the coastal permit will increase the cost of fishing; and - the cumulative effect on fishing of any authorised aquaculture activities, including any structures authorised before the introduction of any relevant stock to the quota management system. - 11.
+- the extent to which fishing for a species in the area that the coastal permit relates to can be carried out in other areas; - the extent to which the occupation of the coastal marine area authorised by the coastal permit will increase the cost of fishing; and - the cumulative effect on fishing of any authorised aquaculture activities, including any structures authorised before the introduction of any relevant stock to the quota management system. - 11.
 For the purpose of my assessment, customary fishing differs from recreational fishing if it is undertaken outside of the recreational limits provided in the Fisheries (Amateur Fishing) Regulations 2013 (Amateur Regulations) and is instead authorised by a customary authorisation. - 12.
 Appendix B gives further information on statutory context.